iota-pico/core/docs/classes/arrayhelper.md

 **Returns:** `boolean`
-True if the value is a non empty array.
+True if the value is a empty array.